Gizemkaragozlu/ABAP_EXCEL_TO_PDF_CONVERTER/README.md

 ## Overview

 This ABAP program converts an Excel file to a PDF format using OLE automation in SAP.
-It provides a class `zcl_excel_to_pdf_converter` with methods to perform the conversion.
+It provides a class `ZCL_EXCEL_PDF_CONVERTER` with methods to perform the conversion.
 The class uses OLE (Object Linking and Embedding) to interact with Microsoft Excel, manipulate the spreadsheet, and export it as a PDF.

 ## Prerequisites